 Do you remember the first time you danced in public?
 How about your first work presentation?
 What made you feel nervous about those times was your personal evaluation of the future consequences.
-Making a mistake, or being mocked are scenarios we want to avoid at all costs.
-So it’s only common to feel awkward or uncomfortable when trying to get out of our comfort zone.
+It was your mind noticing how to get out of the comfort zone.

 The second step is shutting down your inner saboteur’s voice.
 The one that broadcasts harsh thoughts and opinions continuously.
 To do this, it’s important to be aware of when this voice shows up and what it says.